How to Measure Content Marketing ROI Across the Customer Journey

 At the top of the funnel, your content should be focused on introducing you and your brand to your target audience.
 The goal here is to attract the right audience to your channels and start to build some name recognition.
 The metrics you should be looking at in your cross-channel dashboards are:

-• Reach (how many people saw the content)
+Reach: how many people saw the content

-• Impressions (how many times the content was viewed)
+Impressions: how many times the content was viewed

-• Sessions (how many times people visited your content)
+Sessions: how many times people visited your content

-• Pageviews (how many times your content was viewed)
+Pageviews: how many times your content was viewed

 Educate

-Free resources, toolkits, white papers, and trend analyses are like full-size candy bars.
-They help your audience understand and solve their own problems on their own time without having to pay for your service or talk to a sales person.
-Be the house with full-size candy bars.
+Free resources, toolkits, white papers, and trend analyses help your audience understand and solve their own problems on their own time without having to pay for your service or talk to a sales person.
+Once they know the content they get from you is high-value and high-quality, they'll keep coming back for more.

 How to track content ROI at the educate stage?